Syracuse:

 Therapy Room

-Our in-house team of therapists may work with your child individually or in small groups.
-The therapy sessions may occur within your child’s classroom or in the Little Lukes therapy room.
+Milestones' in-house team of therapists may work with your child individually or in small groups.
+The therapy sessions may occur within your child's classroom or in the Little Lukes therapy room.

 Therapy Co-treatments